 The Nature of Religion consists of the following two elements: 'Theories and Methods in the Study of Religion' and 'Themes in the Interaction between Religions.'
 The first part of this paper 'Theories and Methods in the Study of Religion' will require that students demonstrate an advanced understanding of the main classical and contemporary approaches to the study of religions.
-It will cover the work of some of the most important scholars in the field, and consider the history of the field of the study of religion, through its methods and theories, over the 20th century up to the present.
+It will cover the work of some of the most important scholars in the field and consider the history of the field of the study of religion, through its methods and theories, over the 20th century up to the present.
 The paper will also assess the work of these theoretical and methodological approaches as they influence our understanding of contemporary religious developments in the modern world.
-The second part of this paper, 'Themes in the Interaction between Religions' will require that students demonstrate an advanced understanding of different ways in which religions interact with each other.
-The paper will explore various themes touching on interactions between religious other.
+The second part of this paper, 'Themes in the Interaction between Religions', will require that students demonstrate an advanced understanding of different ways in which religions interact with each other.
+The paper will explore various themes touching on interactions between religions including the role of inter-religious disputations in the way religions define themselves and the religious 'other'.
 This paper is primarily taught through 16 core class seminars taught weekly across MT and HT, for which weekly preparation will be needed.

-The paper will be assessed by a three-hour examination on the core course "Theories and Methods in the Study of Religion" and "Themes in the Interaction between Religions".
+The paper will be assessed by a three-hour examination which will be based upon the core courses 'Theories and Methods in the Study of Religion' and 'Themes in the Interaction between Religions'.